stevenmz/packer-maven-plugin/README.md

 bothered with longer builds when they do not need the installers created.

 ## License
+LLNL-CODE-722204

+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.

 Copyright 2016 Lawrence Livermore National Laboratory

 Licensed under the Apache License, Version 2.0 (the "License");